-The bottom lineDrive carefully, and if there is an accident involving an animal, put your own safety and the safety of other people first, and treat the animal victims humanely.
+The bottom line is – if you hit an animal, try to help it but put your own safety and the safety of others first, and treat the animal victim humanely.